The main aim of any stocktake is to verify that the accounting quantity (that Orderry reports) matches the actual quantity (your physical stock).

 Before proceeding with the stocktake, select the quantity for products not included in the stocktake.
 There are two values to choose from:

-- Zero — The stock balances for products that you don’t include in the stocktake will be zero.
+Zero — The stock levels for products that you don’t include in the stocktake will be zero.

-- Accounting — The stock balances for products that you don’t include in the stocktake will be the same as in the Orderry accounting system.
+Accounting — The stock levels for products that you don’t include in the stocktake will be the same as in the Orderry system.

 There are several stocktake approaches for you to select from.
 Let’s consider each one of them in detail.